Hi, I’m Michael S. Chimenti.

 — Ways to save time in your daily research tasks by taking advantage of automation and scripting

-Please feel free to contact me through my Linkedin page or through my University of Iowa email (publicly available through a google search).
+Please feel free to contact me through my University of Iowa email (publicly available through a google search).
+You can try my LinkedIn but I do not check that profile often.